TashiS7/GuessMyNumber/README.md

-# GuessMyNumber
-Guess the number (between 1 to 15)
+Guess the secret number between 1 to 15.